-Deferred Action for Childhood Arrivals (DACA) is a federal program that protects certain undocumented immigrants from deportation.
-Created by an Obama administration executive order in 2012, it allows people who were brought to the United States before their 16th birthday without authorization to apply for temporary protected status for two years, renewable for two year terms.
+Deferred Action for Childhood Arrivals (DACA) is a federal program that protects certain undocumented immigrants from deportation and allows them to work legally in the United States.
+Created by an Obama administration Executive Order in 2012, it allows people who were brought to the United States without authorization before their 16th birthday to apply for temporary protected status for two years, renewable for two year terms.
 Applicants must meet several criteria, as defined by United States Citizenship and Immigration Services:

 - Be under the age of 31 as of June 15, 2012;

 - Came to the United States before reaching your 16th birthday;